plone/volto/docs/source/user-manual/blocks.md

 # Edit content using blocks

- features the [Pastanaga UI](https://github.com/plone/pastanaga), allowing you to visually compose a page using blocks.
+Volto features the [Pastanaga UI](https://github.com/plone/pastanaga), allowing you to visually compose a page using blocks.
 The blocks editor allows you to add, modify, reorder, and delete blocks given your requirements.
 Blocks provide the user the ability to display content in a specific way, although they can also define behavior and have specific features.